Is Kanye West Throwing Shade At Taylor Swift? See His Message About ‘Good & Evil’ As Tension Rises

 A picture is worth a thousand words, but is Kanye West’s t-shirt throwing a ton of shade at Taylor Swift?
 As Tay and Ye’s feud escalates, Yeezy may have used his wardrobe to take a subtle shot at his rival.

 Either Kanye West, 40, is secretly a huge fan of British post-punk, or his choice of t-shirts was a low-key statement about his ongoing battle with one Taylor Swift, 27.
 Yeezy was spotted wearing a shirt featuring The Pop Group, a 1970s rock band formed in Bristol, England.
 While the front of Kanye’s shirt featured the group’s singer, Mark Stewart, the back of his top had the title of The Pop Group’s 1979 single, “She Is Beyond Good And Evil.”
 While normally this shirt would be Kanye’s way of declaring his love for an under-appreciated music genre, with all his beef with Taylor, it’s hard to not take it as a possible diss.
-Click Here To See More Pics Of Kanye’s Shirt.

 First up, big up to Ye for showing love to The Pop Group.
 Secondly, and speaking of love, if there was a double meaning to Kanye’s wardrobe choice, it may not have been an attack on Taylor.
 Instead, it may have been a love letter to Kim Kardashian, 36.
 Mark Stewart once described “She Is Beyond Good And Evil” as a song depicting “unconditional love as a revolutionary force,” according to KCET, “where idealism and energy mix poetic, existential, and political yearnings with the romantic idea of passing through nihilism and emerging on the other side with something positive, something beyond.”